RWS-CFNS/ProducerRMQ/README.md

    ```sh
    java -jar produceRMQ.jar
    ```
+After running the program, it will send the data from the specified database and tables to the RabbitMQ server queue, if a Consumer it listening to it, it will forward the messages.

 ## Usage
 This application is designed for sending data to and from a PostgreSQL database using RabbitMQ and JSON for batch processing.
 It retrieves records from the database, converts them into JSON format, and publishes them to a message queue for further processing.
 The combination of PostgreSQL, RabbitMQ, and JSON enables seamless integration with various data-driven applications.